JimCampagno/GCD-iOS/README.md

 A-4: ---------> en route
 A-5: -------> en route

-When A has completed all of its tasks (whether or not if it was serial or concurrent queue), B will then begin its tasks.
-Our queues are being executed synchronously, one after the other.

-A: ------------> done
-B: --> en route
-C:

 Now that B has fired off, we need to ask the same question.
 Is B a serial or concurrent queue.
 Depending on the answer of that question is how the tasks within our serial or concurrent queue will fire off.
 B in this example is a concurrent queue: